finkelshtein/SunflowersWales/content/fundraising/16-03-2024 Llandeilo Co-op/index.md

 Co-op customers also had the opportunity to take photos with Ukrainian wreaths and purchase Welsh daffodils with Ukrainian ribbons.

-Many thanks to the Member Pioneer for Co-op Llandeilo, <a href="https://www.facebook.com/christophffischer" target="_blank">Christoph Fisher</a>!
+Many thanks to the Member Pioneer for Co-op Llandeilo, <a href="https://www.facebook.com/christophffischer" target="_blank" rel="noopener noreferrer">Christoph Fisher</a>!
 We are very grateful for your constant support!